sway3406/git_homework/thoughts.md

 1) Use the Notes App to manage new material
 2) Set up Study Room invites with my peers to work on homework

+Shoutout - Thanks to Dinne, Morgan, Chantel & Anna for their help in Zoom & over Slack